// Remove Clearing button

 Opportunities for diverse career paths

-As a psychology graduate, you'll also be incredibly versatile, with plenty of transferable skills, including analytical thinking, research skills, strategy development, problem solving, and content writing skills.
-Recent graduates have gone on to secure employment in areas of professional psychology, such as clinical psychology, forensic psychology, and educational psychology, in organisations such as the NHS, the Home Office, HMRC, Prison Service, and local, national, and international charities.
+As a psychology graduate, you'll be incredibly versatile.
+You'll have plenty of transferable skills, including analytical thinking, research skills, strategy development, problem solving, and content writing skills.
+Recent graduates have gone on to secure employment in areas of professional psychology, such as clinical psychology, forensic psychology, and educational psychology.
+These have been in organisations such as the NHS, the Home Office, HMRC, Prison Service, and local, national, and international charities.

-Many of our graduates embark on further study, including master's degrees and PHDs in areas of psychology and related disciplines with some going on to pursue careers in academia and research.
+Many of our graduates embark on further study, including master's degrees and PHDs in areas of psychology and related disciplines.
+Some go on to pursue careers in academia and research.

-The versatility of psychology graduates means that they go on to work in fields as varied as teaching, marketing, human resources and financial services.
+The versatility of psychology graduates means that graduates go on to work in fields as varied as teaching, marketing, human resources and financial services.

 Make a difference